nocoo/infoviz/README.md

+# InfoViz

 ![InfoViz](http://infoviz.org/images/infoviz_logo_small.png)

-InfoViz, an information visualization library based on [Raphaël](http://raphaeljs.com/).
+InfoViz is an information visualization library based on [Raphaël](http://raphaeljs.com/).
 Raphaël currently supports Firefox 3.0+, Safari 3.0+, Chrome 5.0+, Opera 9.5+ and Internet Explorer 6.0+.
+By the way, InfoViz supports iOS devices, include Retina iPad.

+## Everything can be customized

+You may overwrite almost every visual style in InfoViz charts.
+There's few magic numbers in InfoViz code, when we need a number, we add an option for you to overwrite.
+Transparent background?
+Sure!
+Reverse color?
+Sure!
+Black and white?
+Sure!

+See [Configurations](#8-configuration) to find out how.

 # 1 AxisCharts